5/5/2025

 speaker

-Eric Benovitch
+Eric Benevich

-Yeah, David.
-I think I mentioned earlier that at the very beginning of the launch, in other words, the beginning of Q1, we were seeing, it was about even split between adults and the pediatric patient population.
+Yeah, David, I think I mentioned earlier that at the very beginning of the launch, in other words, the beginning of Q1, we were seeing, it was about even split between adults and the pediatric patient population.
 But as we went through the quarter, we saw that we're getting more treatment form referrals for those pediatric and adolescent patients.
-So we're starting to see a towards greater uptake in the younger population, which is what we expected to see.
+So we're starting to see a trend towards greater uptake in the younger population, which is what we expected to see.
 We'll have to see how things shake out over the next several quarters.
-As I said before, when you've got very little data to work with, things can swing in one direction or another.
-But as we get more utilization, more adoption in the community, I think we'll have a better sense of how the launch is going.
+As I said before, you know, when you've got very little data to work with, things can swing in one direction or another.
+But as we get more utilization, more adoption from the community, I think we'll have a better sense of how the launch is going.

 speaker